AlvaroM99/Excel---Gantt-Chart-for-Project-Management/README.md

 <!--

-Right below the timeline, we have all the information prepared that we need to decide if an item is within its plan in a given cell.
-Because we now know what the plan start is, what the plan end is, and what a respective date in the timeline is, these name references work correctly from every cell in this chart area, no matter which one you take.
+Right below the timeline, we have all the information prepared to develop a formula that let us determine whether an item is within its plan in a given cell or not.
+Because we now know what the plan start is, what the plan end is, and what a respective date in the timeline is.
+These name references work correctly from every cell in the chart area.
 To figure out if a cell should display something or not, all we need to do is check if the date is within the planned time span.
-So, if the date is greater equal to plan start and smaller equal to plan end, this formula returns either true or false.
-And for demonstration purposes, let's display that as either a 1 or a 0 by multiplying it with 1.
-We can use the autofill handle to add this formula to the whole row, and as you see, this displays a 1 in each cell belonging to the defined plan time span.
-When we add this to all the rows, we can verify it works perfectly for all defined items.
+So, if the "date" is greater equal to "plan_start" and smaller equal to "plan_end", this formula returns either true or false [ AND(date>=plan_start; date<=plan_end) ].
+And for demonstration purposes, you can display either a 1 or a 0 by multiplying the formula by 1.
+When we add this to all rows we can verify it works perfectly for all defined items.

-Amazing!
 For this formula again, it makes sense to transform it into a named calculation.
-So let's copy it and create a new name that is called item in plan.
+So let's copy it and create a new name that will be called "item_in_plan".
 Set the scope to this worksheet and paste the formula.
 It is simple as that.
 Now we can replace this formula and have one short expression that works in every cell of this Gantt chart area, and that is all we need to implement the default visualization.
 One big goal of this template is to have the stages, tasks, and milestones all differently visualized.
 And while the stages and tasks can be perfectly visualized using a cell color fill without any written cell content, we want the milestone to display an actual milestone symbol.
 For that purpose, I have prepared two Unicode icons, one for an open and one for a completed milestone.
 And for now, this symbol for the open milestone has to be somehow written into the cell.

 So let's copy over this Unicode icon and start building the milestone visualization as an in-cell formula.
 In the formula, we only have to check two conditions that have to be true.
 First, the type has to be a milestone, and second, the item has to be in plan in this cell.
 If that's the case, we just print this milestone symbol.
 Otherwise, an empty text string.
 Let's add this formula to the full range.
 We instantly see the milestone symbol is printed on the correct day.
 And in addition, we're going to align the cell content to the middle and center and slightly increase the font size.
 Perfect!